 Step Instructions 1 Make sure that an IPv6 address is assigned to the interface that connects to the destination IPv4 network, and the IPv6 network prefix length is equal to, or less than 96.
 Note - This can be any valid IPv6 address with the IPv6 network prefix length equal to, or less than 96.
 In Gaia Portal: Click Network Management > Network Interfaces.
-In Gaia Clish: Run: show interface < Name of Interface > ipv6-address If such IPv6 address is not assigned yet, assign it now.
-For details, see the R81.20 Gaia Administration Guide - Chapter Network Management - Section Network Interfaces - Section Physical Interfaces.
+In Gaia Clish: Run: show interface <name interface="" of=""> ipv6-address</name> If such IPv6 address is not assigned yet, assign it now.
+For details, see the R82 Gaia Administration Guide - Chapter Network Management - Section Network Interfaces - Section Physical Interfaces.

-Step Instructions 2 Make sure that the IPv6 routing is configured to send the traffic that is destined to the NATed IPv6 addresses (defined in the Original Destination column in the NAT64 rule) through the interface that connects to the destination IPv4 network.
-In Gaia Portal: Click Advanced Routing > Routing Monitor.
-In Gaia Clish: Run: show ipv6 route If such route does not already exist, add it in Gaia Clish.
-For details, see the R81.20 Gaia Administration Guide.
-Run these commands in Gaia Clish: a.
-Add the static route: set ipv6 static-route <nated addresses="" destination="" ipv6="">/<96 or less> nexthop gateway <any address="" connects="" destination="" from="" interface="" ipv4="" ipv6="" network="" of="" real="" subnet="" that="" the="" to=""> on</any></nated> Example topology: [IPv6 Client] (NATed IPv6 of IPv4 side are 1111:2222::/96) [Security Gateway] (eth3 with IPv6 3333:4444::1) [IPv4 Server] In such case, configure the IPv6 route using this command: set ipv6 static-route 1111:2222::/96 nexthop gateway 3333:4444::10 on b.
+Step Instru Instructions 2 to the sure that the IPv6 routing is configured to send the traffic that is destined NATed IPv6 addresses (defined in the Original Destination column in the 64 rule) through the interface that connects to the destination IPv4 ork.
+In Gaia Portal: Click Advanced Routing > Routing Monitor .
+In Gaia Clish: Run: show ipv6 route For d Run t h route does not already exist, add it in Gaia Clish. etails, see the R82 Gaia Administration Guide . hese commands in Gaia Clish: Add the static route: - set ipv6 static-route <nated destination="" ipv6<br="">Addresses>/<96 or less> nexthop gateway <any ipv6<br="">Address from the IPv6 subnet of the Interface that connects to the destination real IPv4 network> on</any></nated> Example topology: [IPv6 Client] (NATed IPv6 of IPv4 side are 1111:2222::/96) [Security Gateway] (eth3 with IPv6 3333:4444::1) [IPv4 Server] In such case, configure the IPv6 route using this command: set ipv6 static-route 1111:2222::/96 nexthop gateway 3333:4444::10 on b.
 Save the configuration: save config

 Step Instructions 3 Make sure that the number of IPv6 CoreXL Firewall instances is equal to the number of IPv4 CoreXL Firewall instances.
 Connect to the command line on the Security Gateway.
 Log in to Gaia Clish, or Expert mode.
 Show the number of IPv6 CoreXL Firewall instances: fw6 ctl multik stat 4.
-Show the number of IPv4 CoreXL Firewall instances: fw ctl multik stat If the number of IPv6 CoreXL Firewall instances is less than the number of IPv4 CoreXL Firewall instances, then do these steps: Run: cpconfig iv.
+Show the number of IPv4 CoreXL Firewall instances: fw ctl multik stat If the number of IPv6 CoreXL Firewall instances is less than the number of IPv4 CoreXL Firewall instances, then do these steps: i.
+Run: cpconfig iii.
+Select Change the number of IPv6 firewall instances iv.
 Configure the number of IPv6 CoreXL Firewall instances to be the same as the number of IPv4 CoreXL Firewall instances v.
 Select Exit vi.
 Reboot the Security Gateway 6.
 Connect to the command line on the Security Gateway.
 7. Log in to Gaia Clish, or Expert mode.
 8. Show the number of IPv6 CoreXL Firewall instances: fw6 ctl multik stat 9.
-Show the number of IPv4 CoreXL Firewall instances: fw ctl multik stat Example output: [Expert@GW:0]# fw ctl multik ID Active CPU Connections Peak 0 Yes 3 10 14 1 Yes 2 6 15 2 Yes 1 7 15 2 Yes 0 Yes 3 0 0 1 Yes 2 0 4 2 Yes 1 0 2 [Expert@GW:0]#
+Show the number of IPv4 CoreXL Firewall instances: fw ctl multik stat Example output: [Expert@GW:0]# fw ctl multik ID Active CPU Connections Peak 0 Yes 3 10 14 1 Yes 2 6 15 2 Yes 1 7 15 [Expert@GW:0]# [Expert@GW:0]# fw6 ctl multik stat ID Active CPU Connections Peak 0 Yes 3 0 0 1 Yes 2 0 4 2 Yes 1 0 2 [Expert@GW:0]#